When Can an Employee Be Declared Exempt from Overtime Pay?/

 Employees who lack a high school diploma, or who have not attained the educational level of the 8th grade, can be required to spend up to 10 hours in a workweek engaged in remedial reading or training in other basic skills without receiving time and one-half overtime pay for these hours.
 However, the employees must receive their normal wages for hours spent in such training and the training must not be job-specific.

 Are You Exempt from Overtime Pay?

 The exemption provisions are complex and vary by type of position, so you may need help to understand your status.
-Our overtime pay attorneys at Feldman Williams, PLLC can provide you a free assessment of your overtime pay status.
+Our overtime pay attorneys at Feldman Legal Group can provide you a free assessment of your overtime pay status.
 If you are wrongly denied overtime pay, you may have a case.

 Employer Record Keeping

 The FLSA requires employers to keep records on wages, hours and other items, as specified in Department of Labor record-keeping regulations.
 Most of the information is of the kind generally maintained by employers in ordinary business practice and in compliance with other laws and regulations.
 The records do not have to be kept in any particular form and time clocks need not be used.